 Injury and illness had taken their toll however, and he announced his retirement after the 1986 season.
 Although he courageously attempted to play on the following season, his last game of league football was against South Adelaide (Round 6, 1987).

-Roberts then had a stint in the media, before being appointed Norwood's senior coach in 2000 and 2001 when he coached the side into the finals both years - finishing 5th and 4th, respectively.
+Roberts then had a stint in the media, before being appointed Norwood's senior coach in 2000 and 2001 when he coached the side into the finals both years - finishing fifth and fourth, respectively.

 R Cialini March 2017